Dead Birds (2004 film): Plot

-house overlooking an abandoned plantation.
+house owned by the uncle of their late member Jeffery Hollister overlooking an abandoned plantation.
+It is revealed that Jeffrey was killed due to conflict of interest with William.
 En route through the fields, they find a strange scarecrow, which they believe is actually a crucified man, and shoot a strange deformed creature.
 It soon becomes obvious that the old house is not as empty as they thought.
-The former owner was a gentleman farmer named Hollister with a wife and two children.
-When his wife died, he attempted to bring her back by sacrificing his children, slaves, and any other living creature, hoping that black magic acquired from his slaves' native rites would return her to life.
+The former owner of the plantation Hollister with a wife and two children.
+When his wife died from consumption, he attempted to bring her back by sacrificing his children, slaves, and any other living creature, hoping that black magic acquired from his slaves' native rites would return her to life.
 However, this simply allowed evil spirits to take over his victims, and these remain in the house, attacking all who dare enter.
-When the locals found out about his demonic practices, they crucified the farmer in his fields so he would suffer by the very curse he unleashed (he is the scarecrow the group found when they first arrived).
+When the locals found out about his demonic practices, they alongside his own nephew crucified Hollister in his fields so he would suffer by the very curse he unleashed (he is the scarecrow the group found when they first arrived).

 A storm is coming so Joseph leads the horses into the barn.
 When he goes to the well to get some water, he gets pulled in by one of the spirits.
 The others try to find him but fail to do so.

 The others also experience strange occurrences.
 While resting in the bedroom, Sam is haunted by the ghost of the farmer, who shows him what happened, and Todd witnesses the ghost of a slave being sacrificed in the basement.
 Clyde witnesses what appears to be Joseph stumbling about outside and goes to investigate.
 William and Annabelle, who are guarding the gold, wake up to find it gone and think Clyde took off with it.
 While William tries to track down Clyde, Sam is possessed by the farmer and shows Annabelle what happened.
 The ritual turned the farmer's family into demonic creatures similar to the one they killed when they first arrived.
 Sam dies soon afterwards and Annabelle tries to convince William to leave.
+Annabelle then realizes that Jeffrey deliberately lured them here to have them killed in revenge for his conflict with William.
 Todd also reunites with the pair and is also determined to leave.

 When they reach the barn, they find the horses torn to pieces.
 Todd begins to hear and see things the other two cannot and he tries to leave.
 William refuses to leave without the gold and is accompanied by Annabelle back into the house to find Sam's body missing.
 In the field, a possessed Sam attacks Todd, throwing him into the air where he vanishes into thin air.
 When William and Annabelle go into the fields as well, they find Clyde, now dead and possessed by one of the spirits, crucified like a scarecrow with his eyes and mouth sewn shut.
 As they try to flee, William accidentally shoots Annabelle, killing her instantly.